 Am I At Risk If I Take Zantac?

 FDA says that the levels of NDMA it found in ranitidine are similar to the levels one would expect to be exposed to from eating common foods like grilled or smoked meats.
 However, Valisure’s David Light said in a video that, based on the amounts of NDMA its testing found in ranitidine, “To have 3 mg of carcinogen being able to be formed by ranitidine is extremely concerning to us.”

 The level of concern for patients is based not only on the amounts of NDMA in ranitidine but also on how long they take Zantac.
 Gastroenterologist Emeran A. Mayer notes that there is greater possible risk for patients who use ranitidine on a long-term basis (more than a month) than for patients who use the drug on a short-term basis.

 The symptoms of NDMA overexposure include yellowing of the skin, nausea, fever, vomiting, abdominal cramps, and dizziness.
 High levels of NDMA exposure can cause reduced kidney and lung function.
-Animal testing links NDMA to liver disease, liver damage, liver cancer, testicular cancer, and lung cancer, and birth defects.
+Animal testing links NDMA to bladder cancer, liver cancer, testicular cancer, and lung cancer, and more.

 What Should I Do Next?

 If you take Zantac and experience side effects of NDMA poisoning, talk to your doctor right away.
 Even if you don’t have symptoms, the FDA recommends that patients speak with their healthcare provider about other treatment options, as there are a number of ranitidine alternatives that have not tested positive for NDMA.